ripienaar/free-for-dev/README.md

    * [FaunaDB](https://fauna.com/) — Serverless cloud database, with native GraphQL, multi-model access and daily free tiers up to 5GB
    * [graphenedb.com](https://www.graphenedb.com/) — Neo4j as a service, up to 1,000 nodes and 10,000 relations free
    * [heroku.com](https://www.heroku.com/) — PostgreSQL as a service, up to 10,000 rows and 20 connections free (provided as an "addon," but can be attached to an otherwise empty app and accessed externally)
+   * [InfluxDB](https://www.influxdata.com/) — Timeseries database, free up to 3MB/5 minutes writes, 30MB/5 minutes reads and 10,000 cardinalities series
    * [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) — free tier gives 512 MB
    * [redislabs.com](https://redislabs.com/redis-cloud) — Redis as a Service, 30 MB and 30 concurrent connections free
    * [redsmin.com](https://www.redsmin.com/) — Online real-time monitoring and administration service for Redis, 1 Redis instance free
    * [scalingo.com](https://scalingo.com/) — Primarily a PaaS but offers a 128MB to 192MB free tier of MySQL, PostgreSQL or MongoDB
    * [skyvia.com](https://skyvia.com/) — Cloud Data Platform, offers free tier and all plans are completely free while in beta
-   * [InfluxDB](https://www.influxdata.com/) — Timeseries database, free up to 3MB/5 minutes writes, 30MB/5 minutes reads and 10,000 cardinalities series
+   * [TerminusDB](https://terminusdb.com/) — Open-source Graph database that store data like Git.

 ## STUN, WebRTC, Web Socket Servers and Other Routers